Judge sets May 2024 trial date for Donald Trump in documents case - Local News 8

 Judge sets May 2024 trial date for Donald Trump in documents case

-(CNN) — A federal judge ordered Friday that the trial in the classified documents case that special counsel Jack Smith brought against former President Donald Trump begin in mid-May 2024.
+(CNN) — A federal judge ordered Friday that the trial in the classified documents case that special counsel Jack Smith brought against former President Donald Trump begin in May 2024.

-US District Judge Aileen Cannon said a two-week trial period would begin on May 20.

 If that timeline holds, then the trial would fall deep in the 2024 race for the White House, coming amid multiple GOP presidential primaries.
 It would be a rebuke to Trump and his legal team, who wanted to postpone the trial until after the general election takes place in November 2024.